Ingenuity has teamed up with the Centre for Ageing Better, a charitable foundation, to help create a society where everybody can enjoy later life.

 Using a human-centred design approach, the Centre for Ageing Better are looking for ideas which aim to support people aged between 50 and 70 years old in the areas of focus for the organisation.
 In particular, for solutions to barriers that that stop them from doing the things they enjoy and that matter to them, spending later life in poor health and disability, staying in good quality, fulfilling work for as long as possible, and living in indecent homes.
-Below are their three Challenges:
+Below are the three elements of their Challenge:

 How can we transform the physical spaces that we live and work in to ensure they are accessible, safe and inclusive?
 How can we make sure that diverse housing options are provided for people approaching later life?